 The NSC Women's Initiative

-To help people live their fullest lives, from the workplace to anyplace, NSC is working to increase female participation in the safety industry.
-The NSC Women’s Initiative provides events, recognition and scholarship opportunities to support women in safety and educate all safety professionals on issues that affect the female workforce disproportionately.
+NSC is working to increase female participation in the safety industry.
+The NSC Women’s Initiative provides events, recognition and scholarship opportunities to support women in safety, help people live their fullest lives and educate all safety professionals on issues that affect the female workforce disproportionately.

 This award is the result of the Council’s desire to recognize women who have not only excelled in their safety role but have also helped break down barriers for other women in safety.
-Launched in 2016, Marion Martin Award winners have included Annette Sandberg, Linda F. Martin, Alexi Carli, Winnie Dee Schubert and Dr. Megan Tranter.
+Launched in 2016, Marion Martin Award winners have included Alexi Carli, Linda F. Martin, Rose McMurray, Megan Proctor, Annette Sandberg, Catriona Schmolke, Winnie Dee Schubert and Dr. Megan Tranter.

 The Council would like to thank UPS for its continued support of the Women's Initiative at NSC.